 A perfectly crafted piece of theatre – North West Reviews.

-The play is about a past generation of women, married for 40+ years to their companions, who suddenly find themselves widowed.
-Few will know that type of loss now because many couples don’t last the course now.
-Those women were strong with an admirable stoicism to somehow keep on going.
-This was the starting point of the piece for me which was inspired by my two funny, lovely, occasionally barmy Aunties, brought wonderfully to life in this production by Julie Root and Gill Powell.
+The play is about the lives, laughs, loves and losses of two sisters in their late 60’s.
+A past generation of women, married for 40+ years who suddenly find themselves widowed.
+Those women were strong with an admirable stoicism to keep on going.
+This was the starting point of the piece for me which was inspired by my two funny, lovely, occasionally barmy Aunties.

-‘To make people laugh and cry in the space of an hour is quite a gift’
+“To make people laugh & cry in the space of an hour is quite a gift”